navara99/final-project/plan/pages.md

     - join as a job seeker
     - (if the user is part of a group) join as GROUP_NAME

-- (style) job board (with career fairs that the busieness is attending), applicant can apply anytime (siu)
+- (style) job board (with career fairs that the busieness is attending), applicant can apply anytime
     - title
     - description
     - requirement